aryanploxxx/Step-Up/README.md

 To complete the Level 1 of flappy bird game you need 6,000 points.You can redeem your 6,000 points to reach Level 2 and unlock the cool features of the game for Level 2.

+## Before you use the app
+Go to settings -> Manage apps -> Step Up(Our app name) -> Permissions -> Enable Physical Activity Permissions.